junclemente/udemy-tkinter/README.md

 4. This is an actual, working email sending app.
 Currently, it is set up to send email from gmail.
 To be able to send email from a gmail account, you must enter your email address next to `USERNAME`.
 5. For the `PASSWORD`, you cannot just use your own password.
 You must [follow these instructions](https://support.google.com/mail/?p=InvalidSecondFactor) to host an email session.
 6. Once you've entered the required information, including a message, click `send` to send the message.

+## Converting 'Simple Calculator' to a standalone MacOS application

+In this course, the instructor also shows us how to use the `py2app` Python library to convert a Tkinter/Python application into a standalone desktop application.

+I ran into a bit of a problem when following the tutorial because the instructor was using `Python v3.6` and `py2app v0.13`.
+I was using `Python 3.7` and due to some changes between Python v3.6 and v3.7, py2app v0.13 doesn't work out-of-the-box with v3.7.
+A few changes had to be made to py2app to make it work with the version of Python I was using.
+Thankfully, someone else on [stackoverflow.com](https://www.stackoverflow.com) had the same problem and others were able to provide a solution.
+The solution to making py2app v0.13 work with Python 3.7: [An import error when using Py2app](https://stackoverflow.com/questions/51471259/an-import-error-when-using-py2app).

+The 'Simple Calculator' app was converted using py2app to a standalone MacOS desktop application.
+To try it out, download `Cal.app` in the `/dist` folder.
+Double-click it to open.